A Comprehensive Survey on Test-Time Adaptation under Distribution Shifts: Related Research Topics

-Semi-supervised learning \cite{chen2022semi} is another learning paradigm concerned with leveraging unlabeled data to reduce the reliance on labeled data.
-A common objective for semi-supervised learning comprises two terms: a supervised loss over labeled data and an unsupervised loss over unlabeled data.
-Regarding the latter term, there are three typical cases: self-training \cite{grandvalet2004semi,lee2013pseudo}, which encourages the model to produce confident predictions; consistency regularization under input variations \cite{miyato2018virtual,berthelot2019mixmatch,sohn2020fixmatch} and model variations \cite{laine2017temporal,tarvainen2017mean}, which forces networks to output similar predictions when inputs or models are perturbed; and graph-based regularization \cite{iscen2019label}, which seeks local smoothness by maximizing the pairwise similarities between nearby data points.
-For TTA tasks, these semi-supervised learning techniques could be easily incorporated to unsupervisedly update the pre-trained model.
+\emph{Semi-supervised learning} \citep{chen2022semi} is another learning paradigm concerned with leveraging unlabeled data to reduce the reliance on labeled data.
+A common objective for semi-supervised learning methods comprises two terms: a supervised loss over labeled data and an unsupervised loss over unlabeled data.
+Regarding the latter term, there are three typical cases: self-training \citep{grandvalet2004semi,lee2013pseudo}, which encourages the model to produce confident predictions; consistency regularization under input variations \citep{miyato2018virtual,sohn2020fixmatch} and model variations \citep{laine2017temporal,tarvainen2017mean}, which forces networks to output similar predictions when inputs or models are perturbed; and graph-based regularization \citep{iscen2019label}, which seeks local smoothness by maximizing the pairwise similarities between nearby data points.
+For TTA tasks, these semi-supervised learning techniques can be easily integrated to unsupervisedly update the pre-trained model during adaptation.